Mark Stein (musician): 1970s

+1980s to present

+He also worked with Dave Mason on the album "Old Crest on a New Wave, also writing a few songs and performing on the track "Save Me" which featured backing vocals from Michael Jackson.
+In 1986, Stein and Carmine Appice took part in Hear 'n Aid, a heavy metal supergroup who recorded an album for charity, with its proceeds helping raise over $3 million for famine relief in Africa.

 Mark published the autobiography, You Keep Me Hangin’ On in 2011.
 Stein released the solo album There's A Light was on November 26 2021.
 During the pandemic of 2020, Mark wrote, recorded and released the single “We Are One”, a reflection on the Black Lives Matter movement.

+As of March 2023, Stein, Appice and Martell still continue to tour as Vanilla Fudge.
+Stein is a current touring member for Dave Mason.

 Influences

+Stein's keyboard playing was influenced by Felix Cavaliere of The Rascals, who also influenced Vanilla Fudge's style of playing of slow organ fueled rock.
+His vocal influences include Dusty Springfield and Wilson Pickett.

 Stein himself influenced organist Jon Lord (1941-2012) of the band Deep Purple.
 Lord, in a 1989 interview said; "[he] used to listen to Mark Stein of Vanilla Fudge in the late sixties.
 He was a useful source of tricks on the Hammond."